Buying a new graphics card (GPU) can be tough, especially if you aren’t familiar with all the nitty-gritty tech jargon involved.

 GPUs based on the same chip will roughly perform the same, so you can easily get an EVGA RTX 2060 Super and expect it to perform exactly as an MSI RTX 2060 SUPER, give or take 2-3%.

-Main differences here come down to cooling solution, factory overclocking, RGB and looks, as well as Monitor connectors.
+The main differences here come down to the cooling solution, factory overclocking, RGB and looks, as well as Monitor connectors.
 The underlying chip, though, is the same.

 #1 – Best Value Editing & Rendering GPU: Nvidia RTX 2060 Super

 - CUDA Cores – 2176

 - RT Cores – 34